camunda/infra-renovate-config/README.md

 The PR needs to state " :vertical_traffic_light: Automerge: Enabled."

 ### :hourglass_flowing_sand: Delayed Automerges
 PRs don't get automerged right away, even when stating that automerge is enabled.
-One can simply wait for the next regular run or tirgger a run manually on developer.mend.io for the respective repository (`Actions`->`Run Renovate scan`).
+One can simply wait for the next regular run or trigger a run manually on developer.mend.io for the respective repository (`Actions`->`Run Renovate scan`).

 ### Others
 * [Renovate Automerge FAQ](https://docs.renovatebot.com/key-concepts/automerge/#frequent-problems-and-how-to-resolve-them)